Tips to explain confidentiality to children

 Importance of confidentiality during therapy

-As we mentioned, there are certain situations where confidentiality is revoked and mandatory reporting takes its place – this is most likely relevant to a situation where you believe a child is experiencing abuse.
-However, this is a very serious, and hopefully uncommon, scenario.
+There are certain situations where confidentiality is revoked, and mandatory reporting takes its place – relevant to severe situations such as a child experiencing abuse, self-harm, or suicide intent.
 In every other instance, maintaining the privacy of your patients should be your absolute highest priority.

-As we mentioned, sometimes it can be difficult explaining how confidentiality works.
-You want to make sure your explanations are coherent and simple enough to be understood, but at the same time its essential that your patients have a comprehensive understanding of how confidentiality applies to their sessions with you.
+Sometimes, it can be challenging to explain how confidentiality works.
+You want to make sure your explanations are coherent and simple enough to be understood.
+Still, at the same time, your patients must have a comprehensive understanding of how confidentiality applies to their sessions with you.
 To help you navigate this difficult process, we have a few tips and strategies that you can easily employ:

-Involve the patient: Although in most situations minors aren’t able to give informed consent for medical treatment, they should still be involved in clinical decision-making processes.
-Research has shown that children as young as 12 have an understanding of how decisions lead to consequences in regards to their health.
-To help develop a child’s coping skills in terms of monitoring their health, you should keep them involved in the care delivery process.
-Giving children the opportunity to participate in the decision-making process is therefore both reasonable and ethical.
-As your patient gets older, you will likely find their ability to participate in these discussions increases significantly, and you should adjust your treatment method to suit their intellectual and emotional capabilties.
+Although, in most situations, minors aren't able to give informed consent for medical treatment, they should still be involved in clinical decision-making processes.
+To help develop a child's coping skills in monitoring their health, you should keep them engaged in the care delivery process.
+Giving children the opportunity to participate in the decision-making process is, therefore, both reasonable and ethical.
+As your patient gets older, you will likely find their ability to participate in these discussions increases significantly, and you should adjust your treatment method to suit their intellectual and emotional capabilities.

 Take home message

-Navigating professional therapeutic relationships with young patients can be difficult: situations including working on anger management, developing a safe environment, encouraging questions, and informing them of their confidentiality rights aren’t always as easy as you want them to be.
-However, the key to any good relationship is communication and provided you consistently inform your patients of the rights afforded to them, there’s no reason why these conversations wouldn’t go smoothly.
-We recommend developing your own understanding of how confidentiality works, and then applying your knowledge to yur conversations with patients.
+Navigating professional therapeutic relationships with young patients can be challenging: situations including working on anger management, developing a safe environment, encouraging questions, and informing them of their confidentiality rights aren't always as easy as you want them to be.
+However, the key to any good relationship is communication skills, and provided you consistently inform your patients of the rights afforded to them, there's no reason why these conversations wouldn't go smoothly.
+We recommend developing your understanding of how confidentiality works and then applying your knowledge to your conversations with patients.
 Therapy should be an environment where patients feel safe and comfortable, and fostering a positive relationship begins with you.

 Join 10,000+ teams using Carepatron to be more productive